HoangTrinh/Vehicle_ReID_using_fusion_of_multi_features/README.md

 # Vehicle_ReID_using_multi_feature

-This is the source code for my Graduation Thesis: Vehicle Re-Identification using fusion of Deep features
+This is the source code for my Graduation Thesis: Vehicle Re-Identification using fusion of multi-features

 ## System requirement
 * **Python** - 2.7.14